ldjebran/twswebrpc/readme.rst

 Teamworks web rpc
 =================

-twswebrpc is a very simple web rpc client, but very stable
+twswebrpc is a very simple web rpc client and web resource for twisted

 Install
 +++++++